 Answer: D Explanation:

-You have a Hyper-V host named Server1 that runs Windows Server 2012 R2.
-Server1 has the virtual switches listed in the following table.
+You deploy a server named Server1 that runs Windows Server 2012 R2.
+Server1 has the DNS Server server role installed.

 What should you do on Server1?